pgadmin-org/pgadmin4/docs/en_US/code_overview.rst

 the module into the rest of the application - for example, a hook might tell the caller what CSS files need to be included on the rendered page, or what menu options to include and what they should do.
 Hook points need not exist if they are not required.
-It is the responsiblity of the caller to ensure they are present before attempting to utilise them.
+It is the responsibility of the caller to ensure they are present before attempting to utilise them.

 Hooks currently implemented are: